TensorBFS/OMEinsumContractionOrdersBenchmark/README.md

     }
     ```
     The `einsum` field is the contraction code with two fields: `ixs` (input labels) and `iy` (output label), and `size` is the size of the tensor indices.
-4. Edit the `runner.jl` file to add the new example.
+4. Edit the `config.toml` file to add the new example in the `instances` section.